Rex M. Rogers

 Rex M. Rogers (born 1952) is retired, writes regularly, and produces a weekly podcast.

 February 10, 2022, Rogers launched a new podcast, "Discerning What Is Best with Dr Rex Rogers," now available on most podcast platforms.
 It is a podcast applying unchanging biblical principles in a rapidly changing world, doing Christian critical thinking, or spiritual discernment, about current issues, culture, and everyday life (Phil.
 1:9-11).

 Rogers retired (Aug 2009 - May 30, 2025), as President of SAT-7 USA, the American promotion and fundraising arm of SAT-7, a Christian satellite television ministry by and for the people of the Middle East and North Africa.
 SAT-7, based in Nicosia, Cyprus, supports quality, indigenous-produced programming on four channels in three languages, Arabic, Persian, and Turkish.

 Rogers was president of Cornerstone University from 1991 to 2008, tied for third longest serving president among independent colleges and universities in Michigan.
 He also served as a graduate assistant and on the faculty and/or administration at University of Cincinnati, Cedarville University, and The King's College.
 Rogers worked in 2008-2009 as vice president for The Timothy Group.

 Rogers's website features a blog on current issues and events.

-A frequent guest on radio and television programs, Rogers comments upon religion, politics, leadership, gambling, education, and other cultural issues.
+Rogers comments upon religion, politics, leadership, gambling, education, and other cultural issues.
 For sixteen years, Rogers was the author and voice of the radio program and newspaper column "Making a Difference".
 His programs and columns apply a Christian worldview to contemporary issues and concerns.

-December 13, 2011, Rogers initiated a video column called "Making a Difference with Rex Rogers," produced by Missions In Media.
-The video column is via the YouTube and published at West Michigan Christian News, distributed via the newspaper's e-edition, and posted at Relevant Christian.
-In 2019, Rogers was appointed to the governing board of Surprised by Hope and to the Manna Media Strategic Advisors board.
-Rogers is the writer and voice for Manna Media "Straight Talk" videos, beginning 2019.

 Sarah, Rogers's spouse since 1974, served as a board member and volunteer for Women At Risk, International, traveling extensively and speaking against human and sexual trafficking.
 She and Rogers have four adult children, their spouses, nine grandsons, and, finally, one granddaughter.